St George, Queensland: Township of St George

 The first St Patrick's Catholic Church was built in 1874; it is now known as the old parish hall.
 On 3 May 1959 the new St Patrick's Catholic Church was blessed and opened.

+The St. George Standard and Balonne Advertiser newspaper was published from 1878 - 1879 and 1902 - 1904.

+Burgorah South Provisional School opened in 1902.
+On 1 January 1909, it became Burgorah South State School.
+It closed circa 1917.

 The Balonne Beacon newspaper was published in St George from 2 January 1909 to 29 December 1954.

-The St. George Standard and Balonne Advertiser newspaper was published from 1878 - 1879 and 1902 - 1904.
+Myrtlemount Provisional School, Warrie Provisional School and Hollymount Provisional School (all named after local pastoral stations) opened on 29 September 1919 as a group of part-time schools (sharing a teacher between them).
+All three schools closed in 1922 due to low student numbers.

+Tow Towri State School opened circa 1931.
+It closed circa 1945.
+Towtowri is a local pastoral property.

+Rocky Crossing State School opened on 25 January 1988 and closed on 31 December 2003.
+It was 90 km from St George.

 Floods

 The town was severely affected by flooding in March 2010, which peaked at 13.5 metres, and again in December 2010 - January 2011.

 Flooding once again occurred in February 2012, and about 2000 residents were mandatorily evacuated on 4 and 5 February to evacuation centres in Dalby and Brisbane.
 A temporary levee was built in St George on the morning of 5 February (Sunday).
 The Balonne River reached a height of 13.85 metres on Tuesday 7 February.